syncfusion-content/blazor-docs/blazor/carousel/styles-and-appearance.md

 ## Customizing partial slides size

-You can customise the partial slides area size by overriding the `e-carousel-item` class.
+You can customise the partial slide size by overriding the `e-carousel-item` class.

 ```CSS